Xbox Live Arcade: Xbox 360

 On July 30, 2008, Microsoft announced the XBLA Summer of Arcade.
 Anyone who downloaded one of the titles released over August, (Geometry Wars: Retro Evolved 2, Braid, Bionic Commando Rearmed, Galaga Legions and Castle Crashers) would be entered into a prize draw with a grand prize of 100,000 Microsoft Points, 12 Month Xbox Live Gold subscription, and an Xbox 360 Elite console.
 Another Summer of Arcade began the next year on July 22, 2009.
-Anyone who purchases all the titles released ('Splosion Man, Marvel vs. Capcom 2, TMNT: Turtles in Time Re-Shelled, Trials HD and Shadow Complex) will receive an 800-point reward.
-The next Summer of Arcade began on July 21, 2010, and features Limbo, Hydro Thunder Hurricane, Castlevania: Harmony of Despair, Monday Night Combat and Lara Croft and the Guardian of Light.
+Anyone who purchases all the titles released ('Splosion Man, Marvel vs. Capcom 2, TMNT: Turtles in Time Re-Shelled, Trials HD and Shadow Complex) would receive an 800-point reward.
+The next Summer of Arcade began on July 21, 2010, and featured Limbo, Hydro Thunder Hurricane, Castlevania: Harmony of Despair, Monday Night Combat and Lara Croft and the Guardian of Light.
 A "Shopping Spree" promotion ended November 1, 2010, in which anyone who spent over 2400 points during October 2010 received an 800-point reward.

 By March 10, 2006, three million downloads had been made on the service.
 By January 30, 2007, that number had grown to 20 million.
 The service reached 25 million downloads on March 6, 2007 with 45 million downloads projected by the end of 2007.
 On March 27, 2007, Microsoft declared Uno to be the first Xbox Live Arcade game to exceed one million downloads.
 Nearly 70 percent of Xbox 360 owners connected to Xbox Live have downloaded an Arcade title with the attach rate being 6–7 titles per user.
 Original games typically receive 350,000 downloads in the first month.
 Titles have an average 156% financial return over twelve months with the first two months of sales accounting for just 35% of total volume.
 Average conversion rate (from trial download to purchase) across all titles is 18% (a low of 4% and high of 51%).
 On September 19, 2007, Microsoft announced the top ten Arcade downloads worldwide as Aegis Wing, Uno, Texas Hold 'em, Geometry Wars: Retro Evolved, Bankshot Billiards 2, Street Fighter II: Hyper Fighting, Teenage Mutant Ninja Turtles 1989 Classic Arcade, Worms, Castlevania: Symphony of the Night, and Contra.

 Xbox One

 With Xbox One, Microsoft has decided to forgo placing different types of games in different channels.
-As such, Microsoft has discontinued use of the "Live Arcade" moniker, instead grouping all types of games (would-be Arcade titles, retail, and indies) together.
+As such, Microsoft has discontinued use of the Arcade moniker, instead grouping all types of games (would-be Arcade titles, retail, and indies) together.